Shot

 Create the feel of being underwater

-Keeps the main connection to the main character and also gives a little insight into the story
+Keeps the main connection to the main character and also gives a

 8

-Sound bridge (sort of watery noise through the black leading to the shot of the door)
+Sound bridge (sort of watery noise through the black leading to the

 Non-diegetic Baby crying